 Lunch Day 1

 - Moroccan Stuffed Sweet Potato Skins: a lunch meal that’s filling.
 Sweet potatoes contain loads of Vitamin A and Vitamin C, so they’re full of benefits.
-This recipe is packed with fibre and protein and low in fat.
+This recipe is packed with fibre and if you add some cottage cheese you will bulk up the protein too whilst keeping it low in fat.

 Dinner Day 1